Program Overview

 The Standard Rebate

-The Standard Rebate provides up to $2,500 toward the purchase or lease of new, eligible zero-emission vehicles.
+The Standard Rebate provides up to $2,500 toward the purchase or lease of a new, eligible vehicle.

-- Oregon Residents can apply for the Standard Rebate at point of sale at a participating dealership or apply post-purchase using the online application.
+- Oregon residents can apply for the Standard Rebate at the point of sale at a participating dealership or apply post-purchase using the online application.

 The Charge Ahead Rebate

-The Charge Ahead Rebate provides low- to moderate-income households and low-income service providers a $5,000 rebate toward the purchase or lease of eligible new or used zero-emission vehicles.
-To see if you meet the income requirements for your area, please use the Income Eligibility Calculator.
+The Charge Ahead Rebate provides low- to moderate-income households and low-income service providers $7,500 toward the purchase or lease of an eligible new vehicle and $5,000 for a used eligible vehicle.
+To see if you meet the income requirements for your area, please use the Charge Ahead Rebate: Income Eligibility page.

 WHO QUALIFIES? | STANDARD REBATE | CHARGE AHEAD REBATE |